What Is Varnish?

-In this type of varnish melted asphalt is dissolved in linseed oil.
+In this type of varnish, melted asphalt is dissolved in linseed oil.
 Sometimes a suitable amount of turpentine or petroleum spirit is added to make this varnish thin.
 Asphalt varnish is normally used for varnishing fabricated iron and steel products.

 5. Water Varnish

 This type of varnish is prepared by dissolving shellac in hot water.
 Shellac does not dissolve easily in water.
 To make it dissolve quickly ammonia or potash, soda, or borax are added to the water.
 These varnishes are used for painting pictures, posters, and maps.